tshanebuckley/GREENCap/README.md

 This is currently being built-out to function as a Python SDK with a self-container desktop application provided by the API and Shiny App.

 After this initial goal is reached, the project will be scaled-up to operate as a middleware beteen a REDCap instance and a client.

+## ⚠️ Update ⚠️

+The asynchronous implementation of this project is going to be integrated into PyCap itself instead if wrapping a PyCap Project with a custom implementation.
+This project is likely to recieve a heavy re-work to solely focus on the middleware REST API afterwards.

 ## Current Goals of this Repo